Esri/arcgis-runtime-toolkit-android/Documentation/Scalebar/testing.md

 * **REGULAR** - This is the default layout and uses Workflow 1 to add a Scalebar to the MapView.
 Initially the Scalebar uses the default settings, so it is displayed near the bottom-left corner of the MapView.
 * **CUSTOM1** - This uses Workflow 2 and a layout that defines a Scalebar that overlays the top-left corner of the MapView.
 * **CUSTOM2** - This uses Workflow 2 and a layout that defines a Scalebar that's completely outside the MapView.
-* **ALL STYLES** - This uses Workflow 2 and a layout that defines all 5 styles of Scalebar outside the MapView.
+* **ALL STYLES** - This uses Workflow 2 and a layout that defines all 5 styles of Scalebar on top of the MapView.

 Part of the screen is devoted to information display.
 In portrait orientation it is a strip at the top of the screen, above the MapView.
 In landscape orientation it is an area at the left-hand side of the screen.
 The information consists of a simple message describing which layout is currently displayed and, in CUSTOM2 layout only, the Scalebar itself.